Support Your Local Sheriff!: Reception

-Support Your Local Sheriff received mixed critical reviews.
-It holds a 75% rating on Rotten Tomatoes based on sixteen reviews.
+Support Your Local Sheriff received mixed-to-positive critical reviews.
+It holds a 80% rating on Rotten Tomatoes based on sixteen reviews.

+In 1971 Bower estimated he would earn $500,000 on the film due to his percentage of the profits.

 Follow-up

-In 1971, director Burt Kennedy reteamed with James Garner, Harry Morgan, and Jack Elam to make another Western comedy, Support Your Local Gunfighter, with different characters, but a similar comedic tone.
-Many of the original supporting cast reappeared, as well.
+In 1971, director Burt Kennedy reteamed with James Garner, Harry Morgan, and Jack Elam to make another Western comedy, Support Your Local Gunfighter, with different characters but a similar comedic tone.
+Many of the original supporting cast reappeared as well.